nus-cs2103-AY1920S1/duke/docs/README.md

 ### Handling of Tasks <a name="handle"></a>
 This section contains the commands to be keyed in to handle tasks.

-To execute the following commands, 'list` out the list of tasks as shown in the [previous section](#list) and note the index of the task to operate on.
+To execute the following commands, `list` out the list of tasks as shown in the [previous section](#list) and note the index of the task to operate on.

 1. **Done Command**